 WA Cascades near and west of crest - between Snoqualmie and White Pass

-If you have any comments or suggestions regarding the weather or backcountry avalanche forecasting program, please direct them to:
+If you have any comments or suggestions regarding this winter's mountain weather or backcountry avalanche forecasting program, please direct them to:

 Northwest Avalanche Center

 You may also email comments to: email@example.com or phone 206-526-4666 and leave a message.

 Please note that the Northwest Avalanche Center is closed for the summer.
 However, daily operation is scheduled to begin again in the fall.

 Because avalanches continue to occur at higher elevations during the summer months in areas having either residual snow cover or permanent snow and ice cover, and several people within the Northwest have been killed by these events, here are a few notes about summer avalanches.

 Avalanches occurring during the summertime can be generally grouped into three types:

 First, wet slides within the existing snowpack are similar to wet spring slides, as progressive weakening occurs within the snowpack through melting and water percolation.
 Although these slides are most likely to occur during the warmest part of the day, they may occur at anytime of the day during periods when the snowpack does not refreeze substantially at night.